cs763/Spring2019/README.md

 As mentioned in the grading policy, this course has a project requirement which will be 20% of your grade.
 The project needs to be done in a group of 2-3 students.
 We will send out a form which needs to be filled up with your project proposal.
 For a list of projects, please check <a href="https://github.com/cs763/Spring2019/tree/master/projects">this link</a>

 <h2>Assignments</h2>
-There will be 7-8 assignments in this course.
+There will be 5-6 assignments in this course.
 They will be a mix of theoretical and programming questions.
 <ul>
-	<li> Assignment 1 on Camera Geometry has been <a href="https://drive.google.com/open?id=1CAlU8fp_46d1tpRcC6evWpkDj1_TAhs4">released</a> and is due by 27th Jan.
+	<li> Assignment 1 on Camera Geometry has been <a href="https://drive.google.com/open?id=1CAlU8fp_46d1tpRcC6evWpkDj1_TAhs4">released</a> and is due by 27th Jan.</li>
 	<li> Assignment 2 on Camera Calibration, Image Alignment and Robust Methods has been <a href="https://drive.google.com/open?id=1JSCprJhTn-46qRDst_AcIV9EDDUeBBif">released</a> and is due by 8th Feb.</li>
 	<li> Assignment 3 on Neural Network and Backpropagation has been <a href="https://drive.google.com/open?id=14LkIcVMAPbO_nemyG6bCsNIOZx7BAfNO">released</a> and is due by 20th Feb.
 Please use <a href="https://www.kaggle.com/t/1ddfc99a4b1a4eb9878a69991b17584c">this</a> Kaggle link to test your predictions and class standing.</li>
 	<li> Assignment 4 on Recurrent Neural Network has been <a href="https://drive.google.com/open?id=1SV5JSvpz6MAbEShIqDORj8bG8POsbQk2">released</a> and is due by 23rd March.
 Please use <a href="https://www.kaggle.com/t/758d87cd34864370ba209bda72f7d29b">this</a> Kaggle link to test your predictions and class standing.</li>
+	<li> Assignment 5 on Lucas-Kande Tracker and Video Stabilization has been <a href="https://drive.google.com/open?id=1cWT_Li0wBp6IybVgFoctbG-9OVsh0bt2">released</a> and is due by 21st April.</li>
 </ul>

 <!--ul>